intsystems/BMM/task2/readme.md

 3.[Reporter: Marat Khusainov] Visualize KL-divergence (for 3 variants: KL(p1,p2), KL(p2,p1) and 0.5 KL(p1,p2) + 0.5 KL(p2,p1)) and JS distance between true data distribution and GAN distribution.
 Visulizae dependence of these KL-divergences on the numer of optimization iterations.
 Dataset: synthetic.

-4. [Reporter: TODO] Repeat M1 and M2 models from Kingma for a dataset with noisy labels.
+4. [Reporter: Maksim Tyurikov] Repeat M1 and M2 models from Kingma for a dataset with noisy labels.
 Plots the performance of both models from the percentage of wrong (noisy) labels.
 Dataset: MNIST or similar dataset.
 * [Paper](https://proceedings.neurips.cc/paper/2014/file/d523773c6b194f37b938d340d5d02232-Paper.pdf)

 5. [Reporter: TODO] Compare model performance, where models are implemented using Maximum likelihood optimization, MAP + Laplace approximation, ELBO for different dataset shifts: covariate shift, prior probability shift, concept shift.
 Plot dependency from the dataset shift significance.
 Model: any model starting from Logistic regression.